 - Maryland Legal Aid, Anne Arundel County – A private, non-profit law firm providing free legal services to financially qualified Maryland residents and Maryland residents over the age of 60 with civil court matters.

 - Self Help Centers – Provides free walk in legal services to individuals that are in need of legal advice and are not being represented by an attorney.
 Online Chat/Phone sessions are also available if you cannot make it to the district court.
-Website offers a wide variety of information, forms, and legal information to assist with legal matters.
+The website offers a wide variety of information, forms, and legal information to assist with legal matters.

 - Women’s Law Center of Maryland – Profit agency that provides legal services and advocacy for women and children and provide empowerment and access to justice and equality.

-Here are programs that offer support to people experiencing grief and loss.
+Programs that offer support to people experiencing grief and loss.

 - Chesapeake Life Center – Provides grief and trauma support and education to children, adults, families and members of the community, as well as programs and services for individuals and families whose lives are impacted by an unexpected diagnosis or advancing illness.